 I cannot always tell the difference between speaking and thinking.
 I do not know the right time to pause for breath.
 Our lives are always shifting and we cannot hold onto them.
 Everything is too fast and there are too many things to think about.
 We need to get closer to the raw thing at the centre.
 I am searching for language that is deeper than this.

-Jessica Andrews' debut novel, Saltwater, will be published by Sceptre in Spring 2019.
+Jessica Andrews' phenomenal debut novel, Saltwater, was recently published by Sceptre.

 Photograph by Lem Hartley / Thinkstock